TheBenjiNecessity/TheMoleApp/README.md

 ### `npm run eject`

+### `npm run electron-start`

+Opens a new electron app window displaying the react app.
+For development purposes, you must run `npm start` first before running `npm run electron-start` or else nothing will show in the electron window.

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**

 If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.